 Registering to rehome

 You can start the process by registering online.
-We’ll ask you questions to find out more about your life and household, and to help us determine the sort of dog you’re looking for.
-This information will help us match you up with the right dog for you.
+We’ll ask you questions to find out more about your lifestyle, and to help us determine the sort of dog you’re looking for.
+This information will help us match you with the right dog for you.

-We have a simple four-step rehoming process that explains every stage in the journey to finding a pet – learn more about our rehoming process.
+We have a simple four-step rehoming guide that explains every stage in the journey to finding a pet – learn more about our rehoming process

-We would be delighted to register you and see if you match up with this dog.
 Here at Battersea, we assess all of our dogs individually and create a rehoming profile for them.
-We’ll then use this profile and the information you give us during your registration to match you up with a dog that we think would be best for you.
+We’ll then use this profile and the information you give us during your registration to match you with a dog that we think would be best for you.

 This may not always be the dog you thought it would be, which is why we ask that you see the registration form as a way of registering your interest in rehoming, not an application for a specific animal.
-We’re experts in making sure we find the right home for our dogs and the right dog for your home.
+In general, the more open-minded you are about the type of animal you are looking for, the likelier it is that we’ll be able to make a match.
+Don’t worry - we’re experts in making sure we find the right home for our dogs and the right dog for your home, and we’ll advise you if we think we’ve found a potential match.

 We’re always happy to talk about our dogs and understand you might want more information than is on our website about a particular individual.
 However, as we have specific rehoming criteria for each dog under our care, we like to have these discussions after your registration.